 Provide accurate contact details

 You must also provide your contact information.
 You would not want the recipient to call you, inquire about the details, and establish further contact with your company.
-Therefore, it is very important that you provide all your contact information accurately.
+Therefore, you must provide all your contact information accurately.

 Explain what you can do or provide